-Although this membrane serves to protect the cell and its components, it is also surface through which substances are exchanged and information shared with other cells.
+Although this membrane serves to protect the cell and its components, it's also surface through which substances are exchanged and information shared with other cells.

 Main components of a plasma membrane includes: